kevindoole/fullstack-nanodegree-vm/README.md

 ## Usage
 The basic workflow to running a tournament is:
-1. Create a tournament by creating an instance of the Tournament class:
-`tournament = Tournament()`
-2. Register players for you tournament: `tournament.register_player(name)`
-3. Get pairings: `tournament.swiss_pairings()`
-4. Have your players play their matches.
-Record the results:

 ```
+# Create a tournament
+tournament = Tournament()

+# Register players.
+Use a name to register a new player, or an ID
+# from a previous tournament to re-use an existing player.
+tournament.register_player(name_or_id = "Bryan Little")
+tournament.register_player(name_or_id = "Dustin Byfuglien")

+# Get player pairings
+print tournament.swiss_pairings()

+# Have your players play their matches and record the results
 player1 = (player1_id, player1_score)
 player2 = (player2_id, player2_score)
 tournament.report_match(player1, player2)

+# Once everyone's played, set up pairings for the next round
+print tournament.swiss_pairings()
 ```

-5. Once all your rounds have finished, execute `tournament.swiss_pairings()` again to determine matchups for the next round.
-6. Continue for the necessary number of rounds:
+Repeat these steps for the necessary number of rounds:

 Number of Players | Number of Rounds
 ----------------- | ----------------